Drangleic

 Darkest Shadow

-At some point, Vendrick deigned to visit Aldia’s mansion, and he was clearly horrified by what he saw, henceforth confining his sibling and his cronies there — a third King’s Gate would keep the length of their sentence in his hands alone.
-Up until then, the king believed that the two siblings were of the same mind concerning the curse, but experimenting on fellow humans, fellow countrymen, especially when linking the fire was now a known solution, plainly showed Aldia’s split.
+At some point, Vendrick deigned to visit Aldia’s mansion, and he was horrified by what he saw, henceforth confining his sibling and his cronies there — a third King’s Gate would keep the length of their sentence in his hands alone.
+Up until then, the king believed that the two siblings were of the same mind concerning the curse.
+But experimenting on fellow humans, fellow countrymen, especially when linking the fire was now a known solution, plainly showed Aldia’s split.
 Their ideologies and end goals were simply irreconcilable.
 That Aldia still lived for his crimes against humanity speaks much to Vendrick’s brotherly love; his house arrest, to the depths of his betrayal.
 The king’s commitment to all that is good and just for his people is on full display in this incident, but he supposedly had his own demons to deal with.

-While the localization describes it as a transfiguration, the Japanese text for Drummond’s helm asserts that his liege did gradually turn into a different person after coming home with giants in tow.
+While the localization erroneously describes it as a transfiguration, the Japanese text for Drummond’s helm asserts that his liege did gradually turn into a different person after coming home with giants in tow.
 Drummond himself reaffirms that this wasn’t a physical change, but rather a change in visible demeanor.
 Vendrick had apparently become the total opposite of the fair and just king of his prior years, a man of darker character.
-The obvious implication would be that the introduction of Nashandra and her continued influence over him had an adverse effect on his moral fiber, gradually degrading the good monarch into a tyrant.
+The obvious implication would be that the introduction of Nashandra and her continued influence over him had an adverse effect on his moral fiber, steadily degrading the good monarch into a tyrant.
 Unfortunately, we are provided no examples to substantiate this supposed decline over time.
 All of Vendrick’s known actions after meeting his queen more or less fall in line with those from before.

 Vanclad, who crossed the sea, captured giants and took them away to the royal castle.
 A dark shadow gradually became visible in the king’s expression since that time.